medic/cht-docs/content/en/apps/guides/privacy/privacy.md

 Medic Mobile’s PHI policy requires that:
 1. Access to protected health information – and to devices containing protected health information – must be password protected.
-2. Any and all protected health information must be stored and retrieved using a full-disk encryption system
+2. Any and all protected health information must be stored and retrieved using a full-disk encryption system.
 3. Any device that connects to or uses any of Medic Mobile's mission-critical services must use a full-disk encryption system at all times.
 4. When communicating information electronically, any and all protected health information must be protected using a secure transfer system.
 5. Each person is responsible for his/her own compliance.
 If any person becomes aware of a violation of this policy, they have a duty to report the incident directly to Medic Mobile's People Operations Manager, and/or COO.